 3.2 Blood pressure management

-- Randomized controlled trials have not defined the optimal time to initiate blood pressure lowering therapy after stroke or transient ischemic attack.
+- Randomized controlled trials have not defined the optimal time to initiate blood pressure lowering therapy after an acute stroke or transient ischemic attack.
 Blood pressure lowering treatment should be initiated or modified before discharge from hospital [Evidence Level B].
 Refer to Hyperacute Module Recommendations Section 3.3 for blood pressure management during the acute phase of stroke (0 – 72 hours).

 Elevated blood pressure is the single most important risk factor for stroke.
 One in five adult Canadians has blood pressure in the range of 130–139/85–89 mm Hg (labeled by some investigators as “pre-hypertension”), and up to 60 percent of them will develop hypertension within four years.
 Among persons aged 55 and older with normal blood pressure, 90 percent will develop hypertension if they live to an average age.
 All adults require ongoing assessment of blood pressure throughout their lives.
 Each 1 mm Hg increase in blood pressure increases the risk of poor late-life cognitive function by approximately one percent.
 Epidemiologic studies have shown a graded increase in the risk of stroke as blood pressure increases.